Automatic Discounts on Shopify: Pros & Cons (Complete Guide)

 Key Takeaways

-Here's the thing nobody tells you.
-Automatic discounts Shopify offers are frictionless for everyone.
-That includes the customer who was already reaching for their wallet.
+That is the story nobody tells you about automatic discounts Shopify offers.
+They are frictionless for everyone.
+The customer who was already reaching for their wallet.
 The one who just arrived from your paid ad.
-And the loyal repeat buyer who needs zero convincing.
+The loyal repeat buyer who needs zero convincing.
+Every single one gets the same discount.

 "Frictionless" comes with a hidden price tag: your margins.

 Most articles about Shopify automatic discount setups tell you how to create them.
-This one tells you whether you should.
-And it introduces you to a smarter way to discount.
+This one tells you whether you should and introduces a smarter way to discount.

 What This Guide Covers: